gitpan/RDF-Generator-HTTP/README.pod

 =head1 EXAMPLES

-For an example of what the module can be used to create, consider the example in the L<SYNOPSIS>, which at the time of this writing outputs the following Turtle:
+For an example of what the module can be used to create, consider the example in the L</SYNOPSIS>, which at the time of this writing outputs the following Turtle:

   @prefix http: <http://www.w3.org/2007/ont/http#> .